Middle-Ground Retail is Dying—But Discovery Shopping Could Save It

 Of course, for middle-ground retailers, it’s unrealistic to compete on price with retailers purpose-built to provide deals or to set out so late in the game to build a cult brand.
 For example, Bed Bath & Beyond is unlikely to match Walmart’s prices anytime soon, but competing with boutique brands that have built their success on their stories is equally improbable.
 Instead, middle-ground retailers need another strategy, and discovery shopping could be the answer.

-Discovery shopping has been around long enough for dozens of brands to use the concept as their foundation; TJX, Ross, QVC, and even dollar stores don’t always have exactly what customers might intend to buy, but they don’t have to.
+The Discovery Difference Discovery shopping has been around long enough for dozens of brands to use the concept as their foundation; TJX, Ross, QVC, and even dollar stores don’t always have exactly what customers might intend to buy, but they don’t have to.

 Plenty of shoppers revel in the hunt and the enjoyment of the act of shopping, and that is enough to get them in the door — or, nowadays, on the app.
 They come to spend time, and when they find the right deal, it makes the experience that much better.
 By harnessing the psychology of discovery shopping, middle-ground retailers could find their footing without necessitating huge price discounts or store and brand overhauls.